AbhiramRuthala/SleepMO/README.md

 <img width="1078" alt="Screenshot 2024-02-22 at 11 45 14 PM" src="https://github.com/AbhiramRuthala/SleepMO/assets/134224393/341db526-c323-42e6-be5e-1f0807f59c63">

 # Future Goals
-For now, SleepMO takes the relative pre-set melatonin values.
 My goal is to get it to work with my own values based on my behavior and my EEG values.
+I'm currently working on frequency tagging the data using SSVEP and computing comparisons between PSD (Power Spectral Density) and Signal-Noise Ratio (SNR) so that I can practically predict values based on certain sleep factors to be inputted to provide accurate recommendations.